Naviamold1/Discord-AI-Bot/README.md

 ## Usage

-After the setup simply send a message with a trigger word or on mention (which you set up in `config.ini` file) to start talking to a bot
+- After the setup, simply send a message with a trigger word or on mention (which you set up in `config.ini` file) to start talking to a bot

+- Use `!ai clear` to clear AI context history (Set `admin_users_whitelist` in `config.ini` to control who can run that)

 ## Author